SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 ### renderingStrategyResolver

-`renderingStrategyResolver` is a function that accepts `(req: Request) => RenderingStrategy`, which allows you to define custom rendering strategies for each request.
+`renderingStrategyResolver` is a function with the signature `(req: Request) => RenderingStrategy`, which allows you to define custom rendering strategies for each request.
 The available `RenderingStrategy` strategies work as follows:

 - `ALWAYS_CSR` always returns client-side rendered pages
 - `DEFAULT` is the default behavior